nickmckee/file-name-replace/README.md

 2. Download this repository into a location of your choosing

-3. For windows add the optional wrapper to call the command from anywhere by running the command from the file-name-replace directory
+3. For windows add the optional cmd wrapper to call the command from anywhere by running the command from the file-name-replace directory

-@echo off
-python "%~dp0fileNameReplace.py" %*

 Make sure to add the folder to your Path variable so cmd/powershell/ect can pick up the command.